 The beginning of the 21th century was marked by the break-through of the internet.
 First this new medium was foremost used for publishing and gathering information: therefore since 1998 almost all restaurants, bars and clubs in Reguliersdwarsstraat made their own websites:

-To make the street more attractive, it was reconstructed in 2006-2007: a new pavement was laid, old and disturbing objects were removed, sidewalks were made broader and, last but not least, the western part of the street can now be closed for cars during the summer season.
+To make Reguliersdwarsstraat more attractive, the western part was reconstructed in 2006-2007: a new pavement was laid, old and disturbing objects were removed, sidewalks were made broader and, last but not least, the street can now be closed for cars during the summer season.
 This to make more space for pedestrians and terraces:

-So many visitors left without their favorite bar, made a new gay bar, called Taboo, open its doors in August.
-But in september the last big gay bars of late Kooistra, ARC and Soho, were closed too.
-With only a few minor bars left, Reguliersdwarsstraat entered a long, cold and snowy winter:
+opened its doors in August 2010.
+But in september, the last big gay bars of late mr. Kooistra, ARC and Soho, were closed too.
+With only a few minor bars left, Reguliersdwarsstraat entered a long, cold and snowy winter...

 A cold and empty Reguliersdwarsstraat in December 2010

-Even on the very last day of this disastrous year 2010, the legendary 40-year old gay coffeeshop Downtown was closed too.
+Even on the very last day of that disastrous year 2010, the legendary 40-year old gay coffeeshop Downtown

-After the closures in 2010, many people definitely wanted "Reguliersdwarsstraat" and its venues back.
-Behind the scenes, the city government and the Heineken company also worked hard to find new owners for the bars.
+After the closures in 2010, many people definitely wanted "their street" and its gay venues back.
+Behind the scenes, the city government and the Heineken brewery also worked hard to find new owners for the bars.

 Street party for the reopening of 3 big gay bars, July 21, 2011